Hackfront-ITA/dds-project/README.md

 - Uses them as a seed to generate every process private key
 - For each of them derives the public key and stores them in an dictionary indexed by process address

 For all processes, except the current process, the private key is discarded.
-In this way every process has the same set of public key, but the private key for only itself.
+In this way every process has the same set of public key, but the corresponding private key for only itself.

+#### Light certificate message
+One difference between the paper and our implementation is the content of the light certificate message.

+While in the paper the light certificate consists only of the combined signature, in the TSS scheme that we use this is not enough for validation.

+In addition, an ordered list of public keys of the participating processes is required.
+To address this, we included the instance *from* array within the light certificate message, that contain the process list in the necessary order.

+The process then builds the PK array by mapping every process with their public key.

 #### Certificate conflict checking
 To check conflicts between light certificates, a dictionary is used to store for each process the set of values that it has confirmed.

-#### TEST
-- From array in light certificates
+As a new light certificate arrives, the validity of certificate is checked, otherwise discarded.
+Then, for each process contained in it, we add to its set in the dictionary the value associated to the certificate.
+If there is a set in the dictionary that has more than one value, it is for sure a byzantine process, so the the full certificate is sent and the confirmer algorithm continues.

+We removed the array of obtained light certificates that was included in the paper because it was no longer useful.

+An analogous technique is used for the full certificates, but instead of using sets of values we use sets of messages, but the check is basically the same.

 ### Experiments